Adding Commands to the Quick Access Toolbar

 2. Near the bottom of the menu, click More Commands....

 The Word Options dialog box opens, showing the Quick Access Toolbar options.
 The list box on the right shows the commands that are currently shown on the Quick Access toolbar.
 The box on the left contains commands that you can add to the Quick Access toolbar.

-The Choose commands from drop-down menu above the left box reads Popular Commands.
+The Choose commands from drop-down menu above the left box shows Popular Commands.
 Evidently, the Switch Windows and AutoText commands aren't popular enough to make the cut, because they aren't on the list.
 Fortunately, you can use the Choose commands from menu to display more commands.

 3. From the Choose commands from drop-down menu, choose All Commands.

 The All Commands list is pretty lengthy, giving you an idea of just how many different commands Word has to offer.
-That's why the Choose commands from menu also lets you narrow down your choices by choosing commands from specific ribbon tabs.
-(The major tabs are listed closer to the top, and the submenu tabs, like those for chart tools and table tools, are listed near the bottom.)
+That's why the Choose commands from menu also lets you narrow down your choices by choosing commands from specific ribbon tabs (The major tabs are listed closer to the top, and the submenu tabs, like those for chart tools and table tools, are listed near the bottom).